-MADISON (AP) -- The state board overseeing elections in Wisconsin has now posted online the petitions seeking the recall of Lt.
-Gov. Rebecca Kleefisch.
+MADISON (AP) -- The state board overseeing elections in Wisconsin has now posted online the petitions seeking the recall of Lieutenant Governor Rebecca Kleefisch.

-That follows the Government Accountability Board's decision this week to post online the petitions seeking the recall of Republican Gov. Scott Walker.
+That follows the Government Accountability Board's decision this week to post online the petitions seeking the recall of Republican Governor Scott Walker.

-Board staff scanned 140,123 petition pages for Kleefisch's recall.
+Board staff scanned over 140,100 petition pages for Kleefisch's recall.
 The pages were given to the lieutenant governor's representative Friday and posted on the board's website.